PhilippMundhenk/philippmundhenk.github.io/_posts/2020-11-03-tradfri-motion-sensor.md

 ## Wrapping the sensor

 Now that we have have stopped the sensor from influencing the states of our other ZigBee components, we want to use it as well.
-As we can see in Home Assistant, this sensor behaves somewhat strange:
+As we can see in HA, this sensor behaves somewhat strange:

 ![Before](/images/tradfri_motion_sensor/before.png)